Kidney stonesCalcium stones; Nephrolithiasis

 Role of Fats

-Fish Oil.
-Omega-3 fatty acids, found in oily fish like mackerel, salmon, and albacore tuna, have many health benefits, but the most current evidence suggests they do not help prevent kidney stones.
+Omega-3 fatty acids, found in oily fish like mackerel, salmon, and albacore tuna, have many health benefits, but evidence on its impact on kidney stones is limited.
+More research is necessary to define the benefits, if any.

 Stress Management Techniques